krzentner/language-world/data/text-davinci-003/basic_py_md/button-press-4.py.md

-if check("the robot's gripper is not horizontally aligned with the button"):
+If check("the robot's gripper is not near the button"):
+    robot.move("gripper to button")

-    robot.put("gripper in front of the button") if check("the robot's gripper is horizontally aligned with the button"): robot.push("button down")
+If check("the robot's gripper is near the button"):
+    robot.push("button")